Thought Provoking

 In the most extreme view, doomers warn AI could become uncontrollable and render humans extinct.
 The risk of a "sentient, independent, malevolent AI" is probably the most significant threat AI poses, and it's one we must take seriously.
 While the idea of a "hard take-off"—where AI rapidly surpasses human control—is real and demands vigilance, it's important to weigh this risk against the immense benefits AI offers humanity, or against the risks AI creates in the hands of adversarial nation states.

 Yoshua Bengio and Geoffrey Hinton, both widely recognized as “godfathers of AI” echo these concerns.
-With machines already outperforming humans in specialized tasks, such as modeling protein structures, Bengio warns that a general-purpose AI surpassing human intelligence could emerge within the next decade.
 Alongside Hinton, Bengio has sounded the alarm on the catastrophic risks of AI misused by ill-intentioned actors or organizations.
 The potential for AI to self-replicate, protect its survival, build systems to be impervious to human intervention, and/or exploit vulnerabilities in digital infrastructure could not only destabilize democracies but also subvert all of humankind.
 This concern is not only about the AI itself but about the accessibility of such powerful tools becoming widespread and falling into the hands of those with malicious intent.
 Bengio advocates for international cooperation to regulate AI development, prevent its misuse, and develop countermeasures to safeguard humanity.
 I would argue that international treaties are pointless here given the use of AI is not verifiable (unlike with bio or nuclear weapons where their use is obvious).
 Max Tegmark similarly focuses heavily on the "control problem," but even this is being addressed by advancements in AI safety research.
 Efforts like OpenAI’s work on reinforcement learning with human feedback (RLHF) and the increasing broad research focus on AI interpretability are pushing the field toward systems that are more transparent and controllable.
 Paul Christiano, the head of AI Safety at the US AI Safety Institute, notes that alignment problems, while real, are not unsolvable and are gradually being tackled through both technical solutions and more rigorous oversight frameworks.
 These include systems that allow humans to supervise AI learning processes more closely, ensuring that the goals AI optimizes for remain aligned with human values.

 Moreover, the analogy to nuclear weapons or pandemics as existential risks is somewhat misplaced.
 Unlike AI, nuclear weapons and pandemics have immediate and clear destructive potential.
 AI, on the other hand, is a tool that can be designed and guided to serve specific functions.
 Stuart Russell, author of "Human Compatible," has emphasized that with careful planning, AI can be controlled to ensure it does not pose a threat.
 He proposes that AI should be built with uncertainty in its objectives, ensuring that it constantly seeks human approval for its decisions.
 This approach, often referred to as 'value alignment,' makes it improbable for AI to go rogue in the ways Tegmark, Bengio, and Hinton have suggested.
 But it is not automatic or guaranteed so more research funding is warranted.
 But slowing down AI development with regulation is too large a risk to take in our battle with unfriendly nation states.
 Falling behind is by far the largest danger that scares me.